Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-bigquery.md

 1. Open the JSON file created in Step 10 under _Create a Service Account_
 2. Log in to your Eppo account at [eppo.cloud](https://eppo.cloud/)
-3. Click the 'Getting Started' button in the top-right corner.
-Once on that screen, and within the 'Connect your Warehouse' tab, click the 'Connect your data warehouse to Eppo' button in the bottom right-hand corner of the screen.
+3. Click the `Getting Started` button in the top-right corner.
+Once on that screen, and within the `Connect your Warehouse` tab, click the `Connect your data warehouse to Eppo` button in the bottom right-hand corner of the screen.
-4. Once on the data warehouse connection screen, click the 'BigQuery' tab.
+4. Once on the data warehouse connection screen, click the `BigQuery` tab.
 From there, you should be prompted to enter all of the necessary information for doing so.
 This information includes:

  - **Service Account JSON** - From step 10 above
  - **BigQuery Dataset** - `eppo_output`